nataliecardot/music-player/README.md

 Create beautiful UI to play music stored in the "music folder" using the HTML5 audio API

-## Project Specifications
+## Features

-- Create UI for music player including spinning image and song details popup
+- Spinning image and song details popup
-- Add play and pause functionality (button click or spacebar)
+- Play and pause functionality (button click or spacebar)
-- Switch songs
+- Switch songs (button click or left/right arrow keys)
-- Progress bar
+- Display song progress
+- Ability to jump to song location by clicking progress bar
+- Random song mode